ros2/rclcpp/README.md

-The ROS 2 tutorials [Writing a simple publisher and subscriber](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber/) and [Writing a simple service and client](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Service-And-Client/) contain examples of rclcpp components in use.
+The ROS 2 tutorials [Writing a simple publisher and subscriber](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Publisher-And-Subscriber/) and [Writing a simple service and client](https://index.ros.org/doc/ros2/Tutorials/Writing-A-Simple-Cpp-Service-And-Client/) contain some examples of rclcpp APIs in use.